TeachersFirst's Christmas Resources

 In the Classroom

-This site is especially useful as a teacher-resource in planning a series of activities centering around an historic, Victorian approach to Christmas.
-Use it also as the basis for an informational treasure hunt with students from upper elementary through middle school.
-Use this site as a resource for study of the Victorian Era.
+This site is especially useful as a teacher-resource in planning a series of activities centering around a historic, Victorian approach to Christmas.
+It's an excellent resource to use as the basis for an informational treasure hunt with students from upper elementary through middle school.
+Use to a tool such as TrackStar, reviewed here, to extend learning by creating a treasure hunt, scavenger hunt, or webquest.
+Use Celebrate a Victorian Christmas as a resource for study of the Victorian Era.
+Enhance learning for ENL/ELL students by using Text to Speech Reader, reviewed here, which will allow these students to follow the highlighted text as the article or passage is read to them.

 Add your comments below (available only to members) | Become a Member